(A) Purpose

 committee report when conducting the annual performance review of the faculty

-member, and when formulating his/her letter of recommendation at the time of
+member, and when formulating a letter of recommendation at the time of tenure

-(d) The committee chair shall submit a summative report to
+(d) The committee chair shall submit a summative report that sets

 (F) Structure and function of the university tenure and